Teresa Billington-Greig: Women's Social and Political Union (WSPU)

-Founding of the Women's Freedom League
+Founding of the Women's Freedom League (WFL)

 In September 1907, Emmeline Pankhurst suspended the WSPU constitution and took direct control of the Union alongside her daughter Christabel Pankhurst.
 On 14 September, Billington-Greig, Edith How-Martyn, Charlotte Despard, Alice Abadam, Marion Coates-Hansen, Irene Miller, Bessie Drysdale, and Maude Fitzherbert signed an open letter to Emmeline Pankhurst, explaining their disquiet with the way the organisation was run.
+The group had suggested that WSPU policy should be decided by delegates at a conference, and that the membership should elect the executive committee.

 The dissenters, and a significant number of other members, left the WSPU went on to form the Women's Freedom League (WFL).
 The new organisation chose the motto "Dare to be Free" and used white, gold and green as their colours.

 Billington-Greig resigned from the WFL in December 1910 as she felt that the membership was overly influenced by militant tactics, such as "raids" on Parliament organised by the Pankhursts.
 Billington-Greig believed the Pankhursts were focused on suffrage at the expense of securing wider freedoms for women.
 Billington-Greig's surviving writings from 1906 to 1907 demonstrate her views being refined, with her theory coming to encompass a demand for full equality between the sexes, and a rejection of poor tactics to achieve positive outcomes.